JacquesLucke/blender_vscode/README.md

 - Polish the features I already started working on but are not documented here yet.
 - Auto-complete for Blender modules.
-- Multiple addon templates (most importantly with auto registration of classes).
 - Well integrated snippets.
 - ...